mooreds/docs-1/references/tql-reference.md

 ### Select clause

-The `SELECT` clause is used for manipulating the structure and values of each item in the 'data source'.
+The `SELECT` clause can be used for manipulating the structure and values of each item in the 'data source'.

 The `SELECT` clause gets as input a JSON object or JSON array from the 'data source' and produce a JSON object or a JSON array.